root-project/web/install/dependencies.md

 distributed pytest pandas tensorflow-macos torch scikit-learn ipython jupyter
 ```

-*   The minimal ROOT installation can then be done as follow:
+*   The standard distribution of ROOT can then be configured and built as follow:
 ```bash
 git clone https://github.com/root-project/root.git
 mkdir root-build